kickstartDS/swo-website/README.md

 - HTML lang
 - (robots.txt)
 - initial branding seems broken currently, at least for Premium Starter.
 Maybe a consequence of failed merges with Lughausen repository
+- add general note that nothing here _needs_ to be done with Github and / or Netlify, and while some commands might change slightly... everything should be much the same no matter where you want to host
+- maybe add info about exit preview-URL, to preview / compare with published content... and to remove the cookie that might stick outside of the preview, too
+- move initial demo page to slug `/`?

 ### Adding initial content